radiantlogic-v8/documentation-new/documentation/environment-operations-center-guide/environments/environment-details/node-details.md

 ## View node logs

 Each node has associated log files that contain further information about the node's health and status alerts.
-The log files for a specific node can be accessed from the node details dialog or from the **Options** (**...**) dropdown of a node.
+The log files for a specific node can be accessed from the node details dialog or from the **Options** (**...**) drop-down of a node.

 To access log files from a node's details dialog, select **View Logs** in the dialog.